 Supported video resolutions

-Video formats are simply interpreted as X x Y, i.e. width x height.
+Video formats are simply interpreted as X x Y, i.e., width x height.
 The transcoder consequently supports mostly all video formats, from small web to 4K.

-The proxy files that FotoWeb creates are resized to HD720 for optimal playback on most device types and web.
+The proxy files that FotoWeb creates are resized to HD720 for optimal playback on most device types and the web.
 Large formats require more storage and processing power than smaller formats.

 MPTS (Multiple Program Transport Stream)

 FotoWare currently does not support MPTS.
 Only SPTS files are supported.
-In practise, this means that if the transcoder is served a MPTS file with multiple programs, only the first program will be available in the transcoded preview.
+In practice, this means that if the transcoder is served a MPTS file with multiple programs, only the first program will be available in the transcoded preview.